The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Bogoliubov transformation method in Massive Gravity: Hawking Radiation

 \subsection{The case of observers defining the time arbitrary}

-In this subsection we will derive the surface gravity $\kappa$ for observers defining the time arbitrarily by calculating the effective surface gravity $\kappa_{eff}$.
-We can repeat the previous reasoning for the case of observers defining the time arbitrarily, then some changes will appear due to the presence of the function $A(r,t)$ inside the advanced and retarded light-like St\"uckelberg functions $U(r, T_0(r,t))$ and $V(r, T_0(r,t))$.
-Here $T_0(r,t)$ is the standard St\"uckelberg function.
-By taking into account that $T_0(r,t)=S_0t+A(r,t)$ and rescaling the time-coordinate as $t\to S_0t$ \cite{Kodama}; then the surfaces of constant phase defined previously become
+In this subsection we will derive the surface gravity $\kappa$ for observers defining the time arbitrarily by calculating first the effective surface gravity $\kappa_{eff}$ as a function of $\kappa$.
+Once again we remark that $\kappa_{eff}$ corresponds to the standard result perceived by the observers defining the time $T_0(r,t)$.
+We can repeat the previous reasoning for the case of observers defining the time arbitrarily, then some changes will appear due to the presence of the function $A(r, t)$ inside the advanced and retarded light-like St\"uckelberg functions $U(r, T_0(r, t))$ and $V (r, T_0(r, t))$.
+Here $T_0(r, t)$ is the standard St\"uckelberg function.
+By taking into account that $T_0(r, t) = S_0t + A(r, t)$ and rescaling the time-coordinate as $t\rightarrow S_0t$ \cite{a5}; then the surfaces of constant phase defined previously become

-This redefinition of the surfaces of constant phase, depends on $A(r,u)$ which is the distortion of time created by the extra-degrees of freedom.
-Note that this function itself depends on $u$.
+This redefinition of the surfaces of constant phase, depends on $A(r, u)$ which is the distortion of time created by the extra-degrees of freedom at large scales.
+This function $A(r, u)$, depends explicitly on the variable u.
 This point will be important at the moment of calculating the Black-hole radiation perceived by the observers defining the time arbitrarily.
-Note that it is expected the function $A(r,u)$ to vanish in the neighborhood of the future event horizon if GR is recovered for strong gravitational fields.
-We can express the contribution of $A(r,u)$ in a different way, such that the result looks like
+Note that it is expected the function $A(r, u)$ to vanish in the neighborhood of the future event horizon if GR is recovered for strong gravitational fields as the standard theory of Massive Gravity suggests.
+We can express the contribution of $A(r, u)$ in a different way, such that the result looks like

-Here again on the past infinity, $\mathscr{I}^-$, the Killing vector $K^a$ is parallel to the vector $n^a$.
-Then we can assume the same relation $n^a=DK^a$ and then we get
+Here again on the past infinity, ${J}^-$, the Killing vector $K^a$ is parallel to the vector $n^a$.
+Then we can assume the same relation $n^a = DK^a$ and then we get